Polytechnic Square: History

-The square began construction in 1768, as part of the Stanisław Axis, an urban layout made of five squares and roads, connecting Warsaw with Ujazdów Castle, developed from the initiative of king Stanisław August Poniatowski.
+The construction of the urban square begun in 1768, as part of the Stanisław Axis, an urban layout consisting of five squares and roads, connecting Warsaw with Ujazdów Castle, developed from the initiative of king Stanisław August Poniatowski.
 It was designed by Johann Christian Schuch.
-University of Technology Square was placed on a Royal Route, and next to the Lubomirski Ramparts, a line of fortifications erected around the city.
+The Polytechnic Square was placed on the Royal Route, and next to the Lubomirski Ramparts, a line of fortifications erected around the city.

-In 1784, from the initiative of king Stanisław August Poniatowski, alongside Nowowiejska Street, the settlement of Nowa Wieś (lit. from Polish: New Village) was built, where the inhabitants of the village of Ujazdów, who were displaced due to construction of Ujazdów Castle there, were settled.
-It consisted of twelve houses, placed symmetrically on both sides of the street, located between Saviour Square and University of Technology Square.
+In 1784, from the initiative of king Stanisław August Poniatowski, the settlement of Nowa Wieś (lit.
+'New Village'), was developed alongside Nowowiejska Street, for the residents of the village of Ujazdów, displaced due to the construction of Ujazdów Castle in its place.
+It consisted of twelve houses, placed symmetrically on both sides of the street, located betweenthe Saviour Square and the Polytechnic Square.

-At the turn of the 20th century, around the northeastern side of the square, tenements were developed.
-Due to the presence of the Lubomirski Ramparts on the other side, it remained undeveloped until they were demolished in 1916.
-In 1901, at the square, the Main Building of the Warsaw University of Technology was opened.
+At the turn of the 20th century, the tenements were developed around the northeastern side of the square.
+Due to the presence of the Lubomirski Ramparts on the other side, it remained undeveloped until their removal in 1916.
+In 1901, Main Building of the Warsaw University of Technology was opened at the square.